| |

 $GLOBALS['db_id'] = sql_connect('localhost','root','password','test');

 // Use the values for the configured RDBMS you chose on line 2.
+SQL_AL.PHP includes a majority of the features implemented

 in PHP 4.x for the various database types.
 However, to